ATSM

 Montpellier Health Tutoring Association

 The ATSM, whose full name is the Montpellier Health Tutoring Association, is an organization founded in 2006 with the mission of ensuring equal opportunities for students taking competitive exams.
-This commitment is reflected in tutoring services that are entirely free, accessible, inclusive, and consistent across the three tutoring locations in Montpellier and Nîmes.
+This commitment is reflected in tutoring services that are completely free, accessible, inclusive, and consistent across the three tutoring locations in Montpellier and Nîmes.

 Since 2019, a single accreditation has been awarded to deserving tutoring programs; the ATSM receives this accreditation annually from the Ministry of Higher Education, Research, and Innovation in recognition of the quality of its teaching and initiatives.
-In addition to the ministerial accreditation, this year the three tutoring programs in Montpellier-Nîmes were recognized for their innovative Pep’s Days project.
+In addition to the ministerial accreditation, this year the three tutoring programs in Montpellier-Nîmes were recognized for their innovative “Pep’s Days” project.

-In collaboration with our sites in Nîmes (TSN) and Montpellier Pharmacy (ATP), we are implementing various initiatives such as:
+In collaboration with our sites in Nîmes (TSN) and Montpellier Pharmacy (ATP), we are implementing various initiatives, such as:

 641 Avenue du Doyen Giraud, 34090 Montpellier – School of Medicine – Student Club Room